jsenv/core/README.md

 # dev-server

-- return the right amount of compileGroup instead of +1
 - inside bundle if compileGroupCount is 1 do not generate any compileGroup nor the balancer files
 - consider updating fromHref inside registreModuleFrom to